rosdb/javascript-algorithms/docs/big-o-notation/introduction.md

 ### Rules of Thumb in Space Complexity

-We can also use Big O Notation to analyze the space complexity: how much additional memory do we need to allocate in order to run the code in our algorithm?
+We can also use Big O Notation to analyze the space complexity: how much additional memory do we need to allocate to run the code in our algorithm?

 - Most primitives (booleans, numbers, `undefined`, `null`) are constant space;
 - Strings require _O(n)_ space (where _n_ is the string length);